-A: The appeal of the mainstream narrative about building schools and educating girls is its simplicity; through this one simple act, we are often told, we can end poverty, reduce conflict and war, and improve the status and living conditions of girls and women around the world.
+A: The appeal of the mainstream narrative about building schools is its simplicity; through this one simple act, we are often told, we can end poverty, reduce conflict and war, and improve the status and living conditions of girls and women around the world.
 The reality, however, is that when you intervene to change the way a culture raises its children, you create a complex cascade of thousands of changes which will radically alter that culture in a single generation.
 Inevitably some of those changes will be good and others not so good.
 What you find will depend on what you look for, what you measure, and how you attribute causality.

 The World Bank and other international development agencies have a few favorite statistics that they highlight in support of girls’ education programs.
 These include reductions in birth rates and infant mortality and an increase in per capita income for women.